tcosolutions/betterscan/README.md

 ./start.sh
 ```

-Go in the Browser to:
+Open up the Browser to:

 `http://localhost:5000`